mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 - Your total is now 17 thats enough to hit the Guard and do your damage.

-### Advantage and Disadvantage
+### ADVANTAGE and DISADVANTAGE
-Advantage and Disadvantage is purely adding beneficial circumstances, and adding hindrances to a players tests.
+ADVANTAGE and DISADVANTAGE is purely adding beneficial circumstances, and adding hindrances to a players tests.
 This is done much the same way Edge works.

-Advantage: Add 1D6 to your roll.
+ADVANTAGE: Add 1D6 to your roll.
 The most advantage you can have is 4D6 even with Edge.

-Disadvantage: The GM rolls 1D6 per Disadvantage ad adds it to the Threshold.
-Defense is a great example of Disadvantage, for each point of Defense you have the enemy rolls 1D6 and adds it to the Threshold for them to be hit (which is based on range).
+DISADVANTAGE: The GM rolls 1D6 per DISADVANTAGE ad adds it to the Threshold.
+Defense is a great example of DISADVANTAGE, for each point of Defense you have the enemy rolls 1D6 and adds it to the Threshold for them to be hit (which is based on range).
 Up to 4D6.

 Multiple advantages and disadvantages stack. **The most D6 from any sources including Edge, Defense or otherwise to a single Test is 4.**

+### Bane and Boon

+Sometimes a Gamemaster wants to add a little something or take a little something off to demonstrate a minor benefit or detriment to a situation.
+Elevated position, superior optics etc.

+This is where Bane and Boon come from.
+They have no effect on your odds of success.
+They affect the outcome aftweards, they add or take away from EFFECT.

+Boon = +1 EFFECT

+Bane = -1 EFFECT

+This is calculated after NET EFFECT is determined.
+So if you have a NET EFFECT of 3 and a Bane of 1 then your final NET EFFECT is 2.

 ### Success Tests
 In a Simple test, you roll `Potential XD6 + Proficiency`, and see if you meet total or beat a Threshold established by the gamemaster.
 The gamemaster establishes the Threshold based on the Threshold Guidelines and suggestions and guidelines established within the rules.
-If the the total is equal to or greater than the threshold, the action succeeds; in some occasions, the number of effect matters see Effect.
+If the the total is equal to or greater than the threshold, the action succeeds; in some occasions, the number of effect matters see EFFECT.

 Written as `Potential XD6 + Proficiency (Threshold Rating)`